jjarkima/PWP/README.md

 * Student 3.
 Akseli Tyvelä akseli.tyvela@student.oulu.fi

-# Getting Started with virtuale environment
+# Getting Started with virtual environment
 1. in your CMD create a folder for your virtual environment by running: `python -m venv /path/to/the/virtualenvironment`
 2. Download requirements.txt file from this repository and place it inside the virtual environment folder
 3. In your CMD run a command: `virtualenvironment"\Scripts\activate.bat`